Seafood Enchiladas with shrimp and scallops are the perfect way to celebrate Seafood Month, which is happening all of this month of October.

 - Purchasing certified sustainable seafood may seem like a small thing, but the environmental impact is great

-- MSC certified sustainable seafood is food you can feel good about eating and feeding to your family
+- MSC certified sustainable seafood is a food you can feel good about eating and feeding to your family

 How Do I Know I’m Purchasing Certified Sustainable Seafood?